GetDKAN/dkan/docs/components/visualizations/visualization_entity/chart.rst

 * **Axis Label**  will provide a custom label for the x axis.
 * **Note:** Axis labels do not display for Pie Charts.
 * **Label rotation** will change angle of label values.
+* **Tick Values** Enter a numerical range to set the start and end values to display.
-* **Tick Values** with **step value** will update the number of ticks for the X axis. **NOTE:** If the range set for tick values is smaller than the range of complete data represented, the chart will be abbreviated.
+* **Step**: Use the Step field to define the value between each tick within the range. **NOTE:** If the range set for tick values is smaller than the range of complete data represented, the chart will be abbreviated.

 Y Axis
 *****************
 * **Axis Label** Provides a custom label for the y axis.
 * **Note:** Axis labels do not display for Pie Charts.
-* Adjust the *distance* field until Label is visible on the chart.
+* Adjust the *distance* field if your axis label overlaps the y-axis data labels.
+You can move the label left with positive values, and right with negative values.
+You may need to adjust the left margin of the chart as well.
+* **Tick Values** Enter a numerical range to set the start and end values to display.
-* Adjust **Tick Values** with **step value** to change the number of ticks for the Y axis. **NOTE:** If the range set for tick values is smaller than the range of complete data represented, the chart will be abbreviated.
+* **Step**: Use the Step field to define the value between each tick within the range. **NOTE:** If the range set for tick values is smaller than the range of complete data represented, the chart will be abbreviated.

 General
 *****************
 :Color: Set the color the chart is drawn in.
-Use either a `HEX color code <http://www.w3schools.com/tags/ref_colorpicker.asp>`_ or a `valid css color name <http://www.w3schools.com/cssref/css_colornames.asp>`_
+Use either a `HEX color code <http://www.w3schools.com/tags/ref_colorpicker.asp>`_ or a `valid css color name <http://www.w3schools.com/cssref/css_colornames.asp>`_ Separate multiple colors with commas.
-:Transition Time: Time in ms it takes for graph to animate.
+:Transition Time: Time in ms it takes for graph to animate when loading or updating.
 :Goal: Overlay a goal or target line on the chart.
 :Margin: Enter value of margin in the order: *top, right, bottom, left*
 :Show Title: Display the title you entered on step 1.